 - A computer system able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.

 There are a lot of ways to simulate human intelligence, and some methods are more intelligent than others.
-AI raises questions on the philosophical spectrum, like ‘What is intelligence?’, ‘How do we measure intelligence?’ and gives a lot of fuel to good ethical discussions that arise like:
+AI raises questions on the philosophical spectrum, like ‘What is intelligence?’, ‘How do we measure intelligence?’
+AI also gives a lot of fuel for ethical discussions like:

 - Should AI driven machine be a legal entity?